This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 Instructions

-• Add honey if you want to make your tea sweet.
-Strain into cups.
-You can also sprinkle some ground cinnamon on top for a nice visual effect.
-Enjoy!
+• Serve & Enjoy: The Golden Milk is ready to be served!
+You can also sprinkle some ground cinnamon on top for a nice visual effect and extra layer of flavor.

 Keyword Golden Milk, Masala Haldi Doodh

-I hope that you will enjoy your golden milk.
-You can make drinking it a daily habit to help you with staying healthy!
+I hope that you will enjoy this golden milk.
+Make drinking it a daily habit to help you stay healthy!

 After trying out this recipe, post a comment below and tell me how you liked it.
 You can also share your own favorite version of golden milk so I can give it a try.